SovereignCloudStack/docs/standards/standards/overview.md

 Standards are the core deliverable of SCS.
 By standardizing the open source software components of a cloud computing stack, their versions, how they are to be configured, deployed and utilized, SCS guarantees the reproducibility of a certain behavior of this technology.

-SCS standards are developed are discussed, developed and maintained in the community by the corresponding teams (see Track in the table below), which naturally include existing users of SCS.
+SCS standards are discussed, developed and maintained in the community by the corresponding teams (see Track in the table below), which naturally include existing users of SCS.

 ## Stabilized Standards